About Planning and Development

 An Intermunicipal Development Plan (IDP) is a statutory plan prepared collaboratively between two (or more) municipalities to provide direction for the future development of the lands of mutual importance.
 An IDP serves as a cooperative framework for efficient land use planning and development decision-making at the interface between municipal boundaries.
 IDPs are adopted by the municipality’s party to them through marching municipal bylaws, and contain policies that address land use, environmental matters, transportation, economic development, and intermunicipal infrastructure, services and programs, as well as procedures for administering and amending the plan.
 All IDPs will have to be consistent with the ALSA Regional Plans of the Provincial Land Use Framework, once those are completed.

-The MD of Opportunity No. 17 has adopted IDPs with its rural neighbours, Athabasca County, MD of Lesser Slave River, Northern Sunrise County, Mackenzie County, Regional Municipality of Wood Buffalo, and Lac La Biche County.
-The Plans, were adopted in 2019, offers a cooperative framework for land use planning and development decision-making for lands around the boundaries of the adjacent municipalities.
+The MD of Opportunity No. 17 has received an exemption from completing IDP's from Municipal Affairs, along with its rural neighbors, Athabasca County, MD of Lesser Slave River, Northern Sunrise County, Mackenzie County, Regional Municipality of Wood Buffalo, and Lac La Biche County due to the distance between municipal borders.
+However, Inter-Collaborative Framework plans were adopted in 2019 with these communities and they offer a cooperative framework for land use planning and development decision-making for lands around the boundaries of the adjacent municipalities.
+The ICF's main goal is to improve intermunicipal relations.

 Municipal Development Plan (2003)